zamarise/startnow-san-diego-top-spots/README.md

 ## Development setup

 This app relies on jQuery and Javascript for its functionality and HTML, CSS, and Bootstrap for its design.
-To run the calcuator use a simple static server.
+To run the app use a simple static server.

 ```sh
 npm i -g node-static